-The conversations in part one will build towards the online formal consultation survey of all signatories.
-The online survey is where we will seek to capture all signatories’ formal feedback to key questions and proposals.
-The survey will launch in November and will be sent to main PRI contacts within signatory organisations.
+The conversations in part one built towards the online formal consultation survey of all signatories.
+This online survey is where we sought to capture all signatories’ formal feedback.

 PRI Board response to the 2021-24 strategy consultation, including the commitment to a signatory consultation on the mission.

 12 July – 23 August 2022